Skip to Main Content

 Cardinal, Delores, Goodfish Lake Cree Nation.
 Treaty 6.
 Lives in Edmonton.
 Oral teaching.
 4 April 2004.

-Thank you to Lorisia MacLeod (James Cree Nation), NorQuest College's Elder in Residence, Lekeyten, and NorQuest College's Indigenous Student Centre for developing guidance around citing Indigenous Elders and Knowledge Keepers in MLA.
+Thank you to Lorisia MacLeod (James Smith Cree Nation), NorQuest College's Elder in Residence, Lekeyten, and NorQuest College's Indigenous Student Centre for developing guidance around citing Indigenous Elders and Knowledge Keepers in MLA.

 Chicago Style has no official guidance on citing Indigenous Elders and Knowledge Keepers.
 We'd recommend following the template developed by Kwantlen Polytechnic University, in consultation with UBC and SFU.
 Chicago citations include a footnote and a bibliographic entry.